vplugins/blog-post-connector/docs/get-categories.md

 # `/categories`
-The `/categories` endpoint retrieves a list of category IDs.
+The `/categories` endpoint retrieves a list of categories, including their names, IDs, and the number of posts associated with each category.

 ## Endpoint